Entry Point Script Validation Error Reference

 Occurs:

-This error is displayed if you try to attach a script type other than a client script to a custom form.
+This error occurs if you try to attach a script type other than a client script to a custom form.
 Only a client script can be attached to a form (that is, deployed at the form level).
 All other types of entry point scripts can only be deployed at the record level.

 Correction: